filiphric/how-to-steal-ai-job/slides.md

 - what that means
   - more pressure on companies to be profitable,
   - VC investors are more careful, which means they invest less
-- when companies have money, they can hire more people, ergo we have more job postings, if they don’t - we have this slide down in job postings
+- when companies have money,
+  - they can hire more people, ergo we have more job postings,
+  - if they don’t - we have this slide down in job postings
 - what this means for us as individuals is that
   - it is harder to find a job, you are expected to work more, ideally for less money,
   - if you are a junior you’re in trouble, if you are an expensive senior, you might be in trouble too
-- this was mostly caused by the interest rates going up
+- all of this was mostly caused by the interest rates going up
-  - but then in the middle of the fallout of all this, another thing happens
+  - but then in the middle of the fallout of all this, another thing happens -->

--->

 ---